QED0711/cantus-firmus/README.md

     const ExampleChildComponent = () => {
         const { state, setters } = useContext(MyContext);

-        // state = {variable1: 1, variable2: 2}
+        // state = {greeting: "Hello", subject: "world"}
-        // setters = {setVariable1: function(...), setVariable2: function(...)}
+        // setters = {setMyVal1: function(...), setMyVal2: function(...)}

         return (
             <>
+                <h1>{state.greeting}, {state.subject}</h1>

                 <button onClick={
-                    async e => {await setters.setVariable1(state.variable1 + 1)}
+                    e => {setters.setGreeting("Hey there")}
                 }>
-                    Button 1
+                    Change Greeting
                 </button>

                 <button onClick={
-                    async e => {await setters.setVariable2(state.variable2 - 1)}
+                    e => {setters.setSubject("friend")}
                 }>
-                    Button 2
+                    Change Subject
                 </button>
             </>
         )
     }
 ```

 Cantus Firmus is based on React's context API, and is easily accessed by traditional means (useContext, Context.Consumer).
 Using destructuring in the above example, we get access to a `state` variable containing the state of our CF instance, and a `setters` variable, which is an object containing dynamically generated setter methods for that state.
-If you are familiar with the `useState` hook that provides you with an accessor variable and a setter for that variable, this is the same pattern, but placed over your entire state definition and available throughout your state tree.
+If you are familiar with the `useState` hook that provides you with an accessor variable and a setter for that variable, this is the same pattern, but placed over your entire state definition at a global level, and available throughout your state tree.
 See [Dynamic Setters](#dynamic-setters) for more details on naming conventions and other options.

+From even this basic setup, you can see that Cantus Firmus handles the basic parts of state management for you by creating an accessible context for your state, and providing your with methods to change that state.
+Now, you get to spend more time thinking about and designing your application, and less time worrying about state management!

 ### Adding custom setters

-In the above example, we have made a basic increment/decrement counter using our state and provided setters.
-But what if you wanted setter methods called `incrementVariable1` and `decrementVariable2` so you didn't have to hard code the functionality every time?
+In the above example, we have some strings, and the ability to change those string on button clicks.
+But what if you wanted to change both strings at the same time?
 Fortunately, this is quite easy to accomplish with custom setters.

 Like the standard setState pattern of vanilla React, we can define methods that use `setState` to alter the state of a variable (or variables) without changing it directly.
 However, we then typically have to deal with binding so as to keep the `setState` call in the correct scope.
 CF handles all the background binding for us so we can just tell it what we want our method to do.